CurtisMac/webbuilderz/src/data/content/legal/acceptable-use-policy.md

 ·	For the purpose of harming or attempting to harm minors in any way.

-·	To send, knowingly receive, upload, download, use or re-use any material which does not comply with our content standards \[INSERT AS LINK TO CONTENT STANDARDS BELOW].
+·	To send, knowingly receive, upload, download, use or re-use any material which does not comply with our [content standards](#content-standards).

 ·	To transmit, or procure the sending of, any unsolicited or unauthorised advertising or promotional material or any other form of similar solicitation (spam).